Skip to Content

 Penalties and Collateral Consequences of a Drug Crime Conviction in Texas

-Every type of drug crime—from Possession of a Controlled Substance (PCS) to Manufacture and Delivery—carries penalties that escalate sharply based on the Penalty Group and weight/quantity.
+Every type of drug crime—from Possession of a Controlled Substance (PCS) to Manufacture and Delivery—carries penalties that escalate sharply based on the Penalty Group and weight or quantity.
 Even a small amount of a PG 1 substance can be charged as a State Jail Felony, punishable by up to two years in a state jail and a $10,000 fine.
 Our firm’s deep knowledge of the nuances between these Penalty Groups is critical to accurately assessing and defending your drug crime charge.

 Additionally, a conviction for a drug crime in Texas is often permanent and cannot be expunged from your record, leading to these long-term penalties:

-• Professional Licensing: Certain licenses (medical, legal, teaching, commercial driving) can be suspended or permanently revoked.
+• Professional licensing: Certain licenses (medical, legal, teaching, commercial driving) can be suspended or permanently revoked.

-• Education and Student Aid: Eligibility for federal student loans and certain scholarships may be compromised.
+• Education and student aid: Eligibility for federal student loans and certain scholarships may be compromised.

-• Employment Barriers: Background checks routinely disqualify applicants with a drug crime on their record, limiting job and promotion opportunities.
+• Employment barriers: Background checks routinely disqualify applicants with a drug crime on their record, limiting job and promotion opportunities.

-• Travel Restrictions: A felony or certain misdemeanor drug crime convictions can make travel to foreign countries, particularly Canada, extremely difficult or impossible.
+• Travel restrictions: A felony or certain misdemeanor drug crime convictions can make travel to foreign countries, particularly Canada, extremely difficult or impossible.

-• Firearm Rights: A felony drug crime conviction results in the loss of your right to possess a firearm.
+• Firearm rights: A felony drug crime conviction results in the loss of your right to possess a firearm.

 Do not face these catastrophic risks alone.
 As your Kerrville drug crime lawyer, we fight to protect your freedom and future opportunities by seeking dismissal or probation alternatives, like Deferred Adjudication, whenever possible.